Sergey110123/project-final-JavaRush/README.md

 8. Add a count of how long the task was in operation and testing
 9. Write a Dockerfile for the application
 10. Write a docker-compose file to run the application container along with the database and nginx
+11. Add localization in at least two languages for email templates (mail) and the home page index.html